adioo/flow-view/README.md

 ## Change Log

 ### dev
- - fixed the recursive `selectItem` method
+ - emit `itemRefreshed` after the item was refreshed
+ - update the `dataItem` cache on refresh item

 ### v0.1.9
  - Use FA4 classes